Election turmoil splits West Virginia city's evangelicals

 16 of23 Lisa Brooks, a congregant of Faith Center Church in Bluefield, W.Va., wipes a tear from her cheek as she talks about the important role her pastor has played in her family's life after her mother and son died in recent years, on Saturday, Jan.
 23, 2021.
 Jessie Wardarski/AP Show More Show Less

-17 of23 Constance Law falls to her knees in worship and prayer during Faith Center Church's first in-person service in two months in Bluefield, W.Va, on Saturday, Jan.
+17 of23 A congregant of Faith Center Church in Bluefield, W.Va., calls out in praise and worship during church services Sunday, Jan.
 24, 2021.
-Members of three congregations in a small city in West Virginia’s ‘Trump Country’ face a reckoning over Christianity and the misuse of symbols of their faith in America’s divisive politics.
+This was the multicultural church's first in-person service since the previous November.
 Jessie Wardarski/AP Show More Show Less 18 of23

-19 of23 A congregant of Faith Center Church in Bluefield, W.Va., calls out in praise and worship during church services Sunday, Jan.
+19 of23 Constance Law holds a bible and a face mask as she worships with fellow congregants in Bluefield, W.Va, on Saturday, Jan.
 24, 2021.
-This was the multicultural church's first in-person service since the previous November.
 Jessie Wardarski/AP Show More Show Less

-20 of23 Constance Law holds a bible and a face mask as she worships with fellow congregants in Bluefield, W.Va, on Saturday, Jan.
+20 of23 Constance Law falls to her knees in worship and prayer during Faith Center Church's first in-person service in two months in Bluefield, W.Va, on Saturday, Jan.
 24, 2021.
+Members of three congregations in a small city in West Virginia’s ‘Trump Country’ face a reckoning over Christianity and the misuse of symbols of their faith in America’s divisive politics.
 Jessie Wardarski/AP Show More Show Less 21 of23

 22 of23 Sisters Shawnetta Lane, left, and Angenetta Lane, center, smile as they listen to Frederick Brown, pastor of Faith Center Church in Bluefield, W.Va., give his first in-person sermon in two months on Sunday, Jan.
 24, 2021.
 Jessie Wardarski/AP Show More Show Less